This article is a sub-topic of the ultimate guide, How to Stop Procrastinating (Even If You’re a Lazy Bastard). Check it out if you’re interested.

 Yes, willpower is a limited resource.
 And it’s also an “energy” that we use to avoid procrastinating in the first place.

-Since it’s limited, it’s already one reason why you shouldn’t put things off because later in the day, the chances that you’ll “give in” significantly increases.
+Since you make worse decisions when you’re tired (mentally or physically), it’s already one reason why you shouldn’t put things off because later in the day, the chances that you’ll “give in” significantly increases.

 So, this is the first advice I’m going to give you: